phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## OpenBenchmarking.org
 OpenBenchmarking.org is an open, collaborative testing platform that makes the Phoronix Test Suite an even more extensible platform for conducting automated tests with complete integration into Phoronix Test Suite test client.
 OpenBenchmarking.org serves as a repository for storing test profiles, test suites, and result data.
 Test profiles and suites are stored in the OpenBenchmarking.org cloud to allow for new/updated tests to be seamlessly obtained via the Phoronix Test Suite without needing to manually update the Phoronix Test Suite client.
 OpenBenchmarking.org also makes it easy to facilitate side-by-side comparisons with any other results stored in the OpenBenchmarking.org cloud.
 Any Phoronix Test Suite user is permitted to upload their test results, test profiles, and suites to OpenBenchmarking.org.

-When finding a set of results on OpenBenchmarking.org (e.g. [an example result file](http://openbenchmarking.org/result/1203160-BY-NVTEGRA3785) ), it's as easy as running the Phoronix Test Suite with that OpenBenchmarking.org ID to perform an automated side-by-side comparison (e.g. *phoronix-test-suite benchmark 1203160-BY-NVTEGRA3785* ).
+When finding a set of results on OpenBenchmarking.org, it's as easy as running the Phoronix Test Suite with that OpenBenchmarking.org ID to perform an automated side-by-side comparison (e.g. *phoronix-test-suite benchmark 1203160-BY-NVTEGRA3785* ).

 Thanks to the wealth of test data (results, system logs, etc) from crowd-sourced benchmarking via the Phoronix Test Suite, a plethora of analytical features are also available from OpenBenchmarking.org.